terraform-ibm-modules/terraform-ibm-kms-all-inclusive/README.md

 One emerging pattern is to use one KMS instance per VPC.
 All workloads in the VPC access the KMS instance through a VPE binding.
 This simple approach ensures network segmentation.
 A drawback is that this approach creates more KMS instances than necessary, in some case.

-### Key Protect service plans

-The Key protect service offers two service plans for service instances, `tiered-pricing` and `cross-region-resiliency`.
-For more details on the available service plans, see [Key Protect pricing plan](https://cloud.ibm.com/docs/key-protect?topic=key-protect-pricing-plan).

 ### Usage

 ```hcl